Rachel Bendayan

-She was re-elected in the 2019 and 2021 Canadian federal elections.

-She represents the electoral district of Outremont as a member of the Liberal Party of Canada, In December 2019, she was appointed by Prime Minister Justin Trudeau to serve as the Parliamentary Secretary to the Minister of Small Business, Export Promotion and International Trade, Mary Ng.

-She previously ran as the Liberal candidate for Outremont in the 2015 Canadian federal election, coming in second and increasing the Liberal Party's vote share by a significant margin.
-Following the 2015 election, Bendayan served as Chief of Staff to Bardish Chagger, Minister of Small Business and Tourism.
+Bendayan worked as a lawyer before entering politics.
+She ran in Outremont during the 2015 federal election, where she placed second to Thomas Mulcair, the leader of the Official Opposition and New Democratic Party (NDP).
+Following Mulcair's resignation as MP, a by-election was held in February 2019, where Bendayan flipped the seat for the Liberal Party.
+She was subsequently re-elected in the October general election, and in 2021.

 Early life

 Bendayan was born and raised in a Moroccan-Jewish family.
-Bendayan studied law at McGill University and obtained her degree in 2007, specializing in commercial litigation and international arbitration.
+She studied law at McGill University and obtained her degree in 2007, specializing in commercial litigation and international arbitration.

-After graduating, Bendayan was employed by the Norton Rose Fulbright law firm and also teaches at the Faculty of Law of the University of Montreal.
+After graduating, Bendayan was employed by the Norton Rose Fulbright law firm and also teaches at the Faculty of Law of the Université de Montréal.

 Political career

 A member of the Liberal Party of Canada, she was a candidate for the first time in Outremont in the 2015 federal election, against Thomas Mulcair, the leader of the official opposition.
 She finished second with 33.4% of the vote.
 After the elections, she then became chief of staff to Bardish Chagger, Minister of Small Business and Tourism.

 Following Thomas Mulcair's departure from political life in June 2018, Bendayan announced her intention to once again be a candidate for the Liberal Party in the next election.
 She was nominated as a candidate against the teacher and activist Kim Manning in December 2018, after a vote by members of the constituency.
-The elections were finally called to take place on February 25, When she became elected after winning with 40.4% of votes, 2,161 votes more than her nearest opponent, the NDP's Julia Sánchez with 26.1%.
+The elections were finally called to take place on February 25.
+She was elected after winning with 40.4% of votes, 2,161 votes more than her nearest opponent, the NDP's Julia Sánchez with 26.1%.

 Bendayan was re-elected in the 2019 federal election, obtaining 46.2% of the votes and beating her closest opponent by 10,829 votes.
 She was then appointed Parliamentary Secretary to the Minister of Small Business, Export Promotion and International Trade, Mary Ng, by Prime Minister Justin Trudeau.

 Bendayan was elected for a third time in the 2021 federal election with 45.4% of the votes.

+On December 20, 2024, she became the minister of Official Languages and associate minister of public safety.
+On March 14, 2025, she was sworn in as Minister of Immigration, Refugees and Citizenship under the new Liberal government led by Mark Carney.
+Bendayan was reelected in the 2025 federal election on April 28, 2025 and dropped from the 30th Canadian Ministry on May 13, 2025.

 Antisemitic attacks

-Along with other Jewish Liberal Party candidates, Bendayan has been a victim of anti-Semitic attacks during the campaign for the 2021 Canadian federal elections, with swastikas drawn on her campaign posters.
+Along with other Jewish Liberal Party candidates, Bendayan was a victim of anti-Semitic attacks during the campaign for the 2021 Canadian federal election.